NCAA official says feds won't turn over all evidence from FBI investigation

 “It’s go time,’’ Wilcox said.
 “We’re not going to be holding back.
 We’re moving forward with everything possible in the arsenal we have to collectively change the culture that has come to light.’’

-If the NCAA doesn't find any additional evidence involving Arizona, and cannot corroborate allegations from court such as Joe Pasternack's alleged offer for Brian Bowen or Book Richardson's wiretapped talk about paying players, it may have to judge the Wildcats on Book Richardson's guilty plea for bribery and the two NCAA violations UA has said Mark Phelps committed.
+If the NCAA doesn't find any additional evidence involving Arizona, and cannot corroborate allegations from court, such as Joe Pasternack's alleged offer for Brian Bowen or Book Richardson's wiretapped conversations about paying players, it may have to judge the Wildcats on Richardson's guilty plea for bribery and the two NCAA violations UA has said Mark Phelps committed.

 If that happens, it would be a test case for NCAA bylaw 11.1.1.1, which says head coaches can be held responsible for the actions of their direct and indirect reports, facing punishments of up to a one-year suspension.

--- Sporting News' Mike DeCourcy adresses what he says are misperceptions about what's happened so far.
+• Sporting News' Mike DeCourcy addresses what he says are misperceptions about what's happened so far.

--- Yahoo says more than 50 schools in total have been named in one form or another in federal proceedings.
+• Yahoo says more than 50 schools have been named in one form or another in federal proceedings.